magicleap/developer-portal-docs/docs/api-ref/api/Files/ml__media__format_8h.md

 * The formats of output buffers of a decoder configured for HDR10+ profiles (such as MLMediaCodecListGetSupportedProfileLevels::VP9Profile2HDR10Plus, MLMediaCodecListGetSupportedProfileLevels::VP9Profile3HDR10Plus or MLMediaCodecListGetSupportedProfileLevels::HEVCProfileMain10HDR10Plus ), or

-* The formats of output buffers of an encoder configured for an HDR10+ profiles that uses out-of-band metadata (such as MLMediaCodecListGetSupportedProfileLevels::VP9Profile2HDR10Plus or ef MLMediaCodecListGetSupportedProfileLevels::VP9Profile3HDR10Plus ).
+* The formats of output buffers of an encoder configured for an HDR10+ profiles that uses out-of-band metadata (such as MLMediaCodecListGetSupportedProfileLevels::VP9Profile2HDR10Plus or \ref MLMediaCodecListGetSupportedProfileLevels::VP9Profile3HDR10Plus ).